FilipinoGambino/FilipinoGambino.github.io/_posts/categories/combined_arms/2022-06-07-combined-arms-part-2.md

     n_flatten = self.cnn(torch.as_tensor(obs[None]).float()).shape[1]
 ```

-Now, moving on to the LSTM.
-This one is pretty simple.
+Moving on to the LSTM; this one is pretty simple.
 64 channels in and 64 channels out.

 ```python
 self.lstm = nn.LSTM(64, 64, batch_first=True)
 ```

-For the embeddings, the input starts as a 4x13x13 one-hot encoding for each of the four agent types, so we remove all of the excess and pass along a 4x1 one-hot encoding.
+For the embeddings, the input starts as a 4x13x13 one-hot encoding for each of the four agent types, so we remove all of the excess/redundant information and pass along a 4x1 one-hot encoding.

 ```python
 n_agent_types = 4